-- 1.5.1 This policy and its procedures will be fully reviewed every three years and signed off by the Cabinet.
-The Policy will also be reviewed on an annual basis and updated where appropriate: however, if a weakness is identified in procedures or national guidelines change between reviews, the policy will be reviewed and revised by the Deputy Safeguarding Lead and agreed by the Designated Safeguarding Lead. - 1.5.2 Changes to the policy or procedures will be communicated via management team and communication emails, with details placed on the intranet.
-Service Managers are responsible for ensuring the timely and accurate dissemination of information to their teams, supported by the Safeguarding Officers. - 1.5.3 All policy revisions will be dated and recorded in the table below.
+1.5.1 This policy and its procedures will be fully reviewed every three years and signed off by the Cabinet.
+The Policy will also be reviewed on an annual basis and updated where appropriate: however, if a weakness is identified in procedures or national guidelines change between reviews, the policy will be reviewed and revised by the Deputy Safeguarding Lead and agreed by the Designated Safeguarding Lead.

+1.5.2 Changes to the policy or procedures will be communicated via management team and communication emails, with details placed on the intranet.
+Service Managers are responsible for ensuring the timely and accurate dissemination of information to their teams, supported by the Safeguarding Officers.

+1.5.3 All policy revisions will be dated and recorded in the table below.

-Version Reason for change: Amended by: (position & date) Approved by: (position & date) Published date: 2.0 Amendments to Safeguarding Officer detail Carol Drury Community Engagement Manager January 2024 Jodie Archer Head of Housing Services February 2024 Feb 2024
+Version Reason for change: Amended by: (position & date) Approved by: (position & date) Published date: 2.0 Updates to legislation and statutory guidance and amendments to safeguarding officer detail Carol Drury Community Engagement Manager January 2024 Jodie Archer Head of Housing Services February 2024 Feb 2024 2.1 Amendments to Safeguarding Officer detail Carol Drury Community Engagement Manager April 2024 Sarah McQueen Interim Head of Service (Housing Options) May 2024